Eugene Walter Baker

 Baker saw action in only 7 games in 1953 (Banks appeared in 10).
 In 1954, both officially became regulars and Baker hit .275 with 13 home runs.
 Neither was Rookie of the Year, an award that went to outfielder Wally Moon of the St. Louis Cardinals, who hit .304 with 12 home runs - Hank Aaron was also a rookie that year, and finished second in the voting.
 Both Baker and Banks were named to the Sporting News All-Rookie Team.
 Baker would be a defensive leader in various categories in the next few years, but also lead the league in errors at his position.
 Offensively, he always hit over .250 for the Cubs, usually with moderate doubles and home run power.
 He made the All Star team in 1955, playing every inning of every Cubs game.

 Baker was slotted to be the Cubs third baseman in 1957, playing all his 12 games there before being traded.
 Bobby Morgan, a weak-hitting veteran, took over the second base job for the Cubs.
-Third base became a real problem for the Cubs after Baker left - Ernie Banks, who played more shortstop that year than anyone else on the Cubs, also played more third base than any other single player on the team as ten different players each appeared for one or more games at third base.
+Third base became a real problem for the Cubs after Baker left - Ernie Banks, who played more shortstop that year than anyone else on the Cubs, also played more third base than any other single player as ten different players each appeared for one or more games at third base.
 Baker was traded with Dee Fondy to the Pittsburgh Pirates for Dale Long and Lee Walls.

 Part-time player for the Pittsburgh Pirates